-Peregrine president and CEO Edward J. Legere said, "Peregrine and its researchers continue to make significant progress in the discovery and development of novel compounds that can be used to treat cancer while trying to minimize the side effects that usually accompany existing treatments.
-The ability to block a main receptor that cancer cells use to grow new blood vessels while at the same time not inhibiting a receptor that is used by the body to naturally fight cancer is potentially a very important development.
-We are currently developing a fully human antibody for this technology that can be evaluated for use in human clinical studies.
-The 2C3 antibody and other proprietary VEGF antibodies are available for licensing for use as Vascular Targeting Agents."
+Peregrine president and CEO Steven King said, "Our 2C3 antibody has several potentially important differences than other VEGF antibodies under development.
+The ability to block a main receptor that cancer cells use to grow new blood vessels while at the same time not inhibiting a receptor that is used by the body to naturally fight cancer is potentially a very important development and may improve the safety profile of this compound compared to other VEGF antibodies.
+We are currently developing a fully human antibody for this technology that can be evaluated for use in human clinical studies."